shreevidyaj/Documentation/Processes/Support/ConfigurationManagement/CMProcedure.rst

       -  CM_File_Tool: General purpose file data capture and management tool (e.g., Git, SVN)

-	  -  Archive & Backup _Tool: Tool for storage of the released media, backup and restoring server data
+	  -  Archive & Backup_Tool: Tool for storage or the released media, backup and restoring server data

    -  CM Servers: List the generic servers that host the configuration management tools and their configuration management data